IBM-Bluemix-Docs/certificate-manager/access-management.md

 ## Configuring access policies
 {: #configuring-access-policies}

-You can configure access policies for a {{site.data.keyword.cloudcerts_short}} instance and therefore, all of the certificates in that instance, or you can set policies for individual certificates (resources) within an instance.
+You can configure access policies for a {{site.data.keyword.cloudcerts_short}} instance and all of the certificates in that instance.
+Additionally, you can set policies for individual certificates (resources) within an instance.
+Some of the options for assigning access include the following actions:
-{: shortdesc}

-### Examples of role allocation
-{: #configuring-roles-examples}

 * Assign at least the Viewer role to every user so that every user can see service instances.
 * Assign the Administrator or Editor role to a user if you want that user to create and delete instances.